 Click Save.

-Step 4: Customize Your Appointment Booking Form’s Notifications
+4. Customize Your Appointment Booking Form’s Notifications

 Notifications are a great way to send an email whenever a client books an appointment using your WordPress form.
 This makes the client booking experience easier since you can reach out right away.

-If you use smart tags, you can also send a notification to your client when they book an appointment, letting them know you received their appointment request and will be in contact shortly.
+If you use Smart Tags, you can also send a notification to your client when they book an appointment, letting them know you received their appointment request and will be in contact shortly.
 This assures site visitors their forms have gone through properly.

 For help with this step, check out our documentation on how to set up form notifications in WordPress.